-Data loss is a crisis for most businesses, as all of their important records, invoices and pieces of customer information become inaccessible.
+Data loss is a crisis for most businesses, as all of their essential records, invoices and pieces of customer information become inaccessible.
 The result?
-Often huge financial losses and, in the case of many businesses, a complete business failure.
+Often substantial financial losses and, in the case of many businesses, a complete business failure.
 But what exactly causes this data to be lost forever?
 And, perhaps more importantly, how can these causes be prevented?
 Below you’ll find the five most common reasons, as well as some helpful tips on stopping them from happening in the first place…

 Software corruption is often caused due to interference from other pieces of software, such as diagnostic tools.
 Therefore, you should be incredibly selective regarding the software installed on your computer system.
-Saving work regularly also means that it won’t be lost, should the software fail on a one-off basis.
+Saving work regularly also means that it won’t be lost should the software fail on a one-off basis.

 The phrase “natural disasters” throws up images of volcanoes and tsunamis.
-While these would undoubtedly be devastating, the most common natural disasters are not so extravagant though, and include floods and fires.
+While these would undoubtedly be devastating, the most common natural disasters are not so extravagant, though, and include floods and fires.
 A natural disaster can tear through IT infrastructure and render it completely useless, and there is no way to prevent it from happening.

-There is something that can be done to prevent data loss though.
-The solution is storing data at a remote location, and also backing up non-sensitive data on the Cloud.
+There is something that can be done to prevent data loss, though.
+The solution is storing data at a remote location and also backing up non-sensitive data on the Cloud.
 That way, data can be accessed even when all hardware has been destroyed.

 So, there are five ways in which data loss can happen – along with solutions to minimize any damage that they might cause.
-It always pays to have an expert on hand though, which is why you should chat with a disaster recovery expert before implementing any of the measures mentioned in the article above.
+It always pays to have an expert on hand, though, which is why you should chat with a disaster recovery expert before implementing any of the measures mentioned in the article above.